Yazdun/nodejs-novels/README.md

 ## Getting Started

-To run this project on your local machine do following steps :
+To run this project on your local machine do the following steps :

 1. Install NPM packages
    ```